Making Network Printer with Raspberry Pi

-Disclaimer On this website you might read about
+Disclaimer On this web site you might read about

-various kinds of software and technology, including but not limited to libraries,
+or get access to various kinds of software and technology, including but not limited to libraries,

 operating systems, software for communications, mobile phones and tablets,

 In no way it is guaranteed that you will meet any suitability for any particular purpose, safety, security, legality or even simply functioning of the software and systems described here.
-You have to make sure each time yourself, whether what you do, is really what you intent to do, and what you are ready to be yourself responsible for.
-All the recommendations and experiences described here are the opinions of corresponding authors and are to be taken with care and und own full responsibility.
+You have to make sure each time yourself, whether what you do, is really what you intend to do, and that you are ready to be yourself responsible for.
+All the recommendations and experiences described here are the opinions of corresponding authors and are to be taken with care and own full responsibility.

 sudo apt-get update